syncfusion-content/maui-docs/MAUI/Calendar/date-navigations.md

 ![horizontal-navigation-direction-in-maui-calendar](images/date-navigation/horizontal-navigation-direction-in-maui-calendar.png)

 ## Show navigation arrow
-By using the `ShowNavigationArrows` property of the `Calendar` you can navigate to the next or previous views of the calendar without swiping.
+By using the `ShowNavigationArrows` property of the `Calendar`, you can navigate to the next or previous view of the calendar without swiping.
 By default, the value of [ShowNavigationArrows](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Calendar.CalendarHeaderView.html#Syncfusion_Maui_Calendar_CalendarHeaderView_ShowNavigationArrows) is `true`.

 {% tabs %}
 {% highlight xaml tabtitle="MainPage.xaml" %}